 These days, the ‘ring even offers plenty for the non-motorsport fans in the family.
 There’s a fantastic museum, for example and rock concerts are held there regularly.

-But for many of it, it’s driving the circuit that the thing – and I mean the full old circuit.
+But for many of us, it’s driving the circuit that the thing – and I mean the full old circuit.

 The original circuit was built in 1925 when construction began and it was officially opened in 1927.
 The circuit is 20.832 km long and features over 70 bends.
 Over the years it’s been used for just about every sort of racing as cars, motorbikes and so on sweep through the trees.